 The Pioneer Village & Museum

 The real reason I wanted to visit this museum was because of the large ocean-ready ship (the Sontiainen) that sits outside the museum.
 The ship was built by a man named Thomas Sukanen, born in Finland (as Tomi Jaanus Alankola) in 1878.
 Tom originally immigrated to the United States as a young man, settling in Minnesota.
-He got married and had some kids, but at one point he decided to walk across the border to Canada to find his brother, who was living in Saskatchewan.
+He got married and had some kids.
+Then, at one point, he decided to walk across the border to Canada to find his brother, who was living in Saskatchewan.
 He started a homestead by Macrorie, Saskatchewan.
 After seven years of homesteading the land he went back to the Minnesota bring his wife and children with him to Saskatchewan.
 Unfortunately by that time his wife had died, and his children had been placed in foster care.
 At one point he tried to bring one of his son’s back with him to Canada, but his son was turned away.

 In 1929 Tom Sukanen went back to Finland for a visit, and then returned back to Canada.
 At some point he decided he would build a giant ship to sail from landlocked southern Saskatchewan to Finland.
 This might sound crazy (and it probably was), considering the nearest ocean is some 1100km away, rivers do lead to oceans.
 I suppose Tom Sukanen could have looked at a map and thought it would be possible to sail on the South Saskatchewan River up to the Hudson Bay, and then out into the Atlantic Ocean and leading to the North Sea and Baltic Sea by Finland.